 Whenever I listen to the Clarinet Sextet, I am always struck by the colorful and exotic sonorities that Schmitt is able to extract from the instruments.
 In places, it sounds as lush as any orchestral composition; clearly, Schmitt knew his woodwinds!

-Long out-of-print, that recording is regarded as “definitive” by many clarinet aficionados.
-It commanded stratospheric prices on the used record market until a CD reissue was finally released a few years back.
+Long out-of-print, the Decca/Longon recording was regarded as “definitive” by many clarinet aficionados — and for that reason commanded stratospheric prices in the used record market until a CD reissue was finally released a few years back.

-Among several recent recordings, there is a very good performance of the Sextet, released in 2002 on the German label ARTS MUSIC.
+There is also a very good performance of the Sextet, released in 2002 on the German label ARTS MUSIC.
 That performance features five fine young clarinetists: Thilo Fahrner, Kiyo Hayakawa, Julia Hutfless, Heiko Hinz and Johannes Pieper, along with string bass player Jochen Bardong who performs in lieu of the double bass clarinet.

 The ARTS MUSIC recording also features original works for clarinet or clarinet ensemble by Alban Berg, Edison Denissov, Béla Kovács, Bohuslav Martinu, Olivier Messiaen and Francis Poulenc.